apache/incubator-teaclave-sgx-sdk/samplecode/tr-mpc/Readme.md

 # Trusted Multi-player computing that use sgx as trust-computing base

-This code is trying to implement the trusted mpc use sgx as trust-computing base.
+This code implements the trusted mpc use sgx as trust-computing base.

 This code sample contains an implementation of [Integrating Remote Attestation with Transport Layer Security](https://github.com/cloud-security-research/sgx-ra-tls/blob/master/whitepaper.pdf), with the modification of the untrusted side.

 ## Design

-Same hareware and same enviroment, same context will result the same `mr_enclave` hash.
-And `mr_enclave` of enclave from `quote_report` which is nearly impossible to counterfeit it.
+The same combination of (hardware,enviroment,context) will generates the same `mr_enclave` measurement.
+And it is almost impossible to counterfeit it.

-we could achieve trust computing and data privacy based this special feature.
+We could achieve trust computing and data privacy based on this feature.

-Assume there existed two player Alice and Bob:
+Assuming that there are two players: Alice and Bob.
-- Alice want to get data  of bob and compute its hash.
+- Alice wants to get data from bob and compute its hash.
-- Bob didnt want to let Alice know the origin data.
+- Bob does not want to let Alice know the origin data.

-With intel-sgx, baiduxlab/sgx-rust image, we could do this in the following ways:
+With Intel SGX, and baiduxlab/sgx-rust image, we could do this in the following steps:
-- Alice shares the hash-computing code which will be run in enclave with Bob.
+- Alice shares the hash-computing code which will be run in SGX enclave with Bob.
 - Bob checks whether there exists any security risk in this code.
 - Alice tells Bob the context of compiling enviroment and builds her enclave.signed.so.
-- Bob compiles the code and runs his enclave and gets the corresoponding mr-enclave.
+- Bob compiles the code and runs his enclave and gets the corresoponding `mr_enclave`.
-- Bod tries to connect with Alice's enclave and gets the mr_enclave from report and compares it with his.
+- Bod tries to connect with Alice's enclave and gets the `mr_enclave` from report and compares it with his.
-- If passed, Bob sends data to Alice's enclave through tls.
+- If passed, Bob sends data to Alice's enclave through TLS.
 - Alice's enclave gets the data and computs hash of it.

 ## Requirements